arash-sadeghi/Drum_Transformer/readme.md

 ## info
 - ```generated_midi = tokenizer(tokens.tokens)``` this works just fine you don't need the whole object

+## Problem
+- [ ] output and input are not the same lenght. overfitting is perfect but output lenght is not complete

 ## Possible improvements:
 - [ ] make output just velocity numbers instread of midi
 - [ ] is tokenization independent of all passed data?